acumos/on-boarding/docs/onboarding-ONNX-PFA-guide.rst

 Onboard an ONNX or PFA model is really simple you just have to use the on-boarding web page to upload and then onboard the model.
-Acumos portal will automatically detect the format of the model (ONNX or PFA) and you only have to fill the name of the model and optionally add a licence file (license.json).
+Acumos portal will automatically detect the format of the model (ONNX or PFA) and you only have to fill the name of the model.

+You can on-board your model with a license, you just have to browse your license file or drag and drop it.
+The license file name must be : license.json.
+If the license file extension is not 'json' the license on-boarding will not be possible and if the name is not 'license' Acumos will rename your license file as license.json and you will see your license file named as license.json in the artifacts table.
+If you upload a new version of your license after on-boarding, a number revision will be added to the name of your license file like : "license-2.json".
+To help user create the license file expected by Acumos a license editor is available on the web : `Acumos license editor <https://acumos-license-editor.stackblitz.io/#/>`_

 The process of on-boarding, for ONNX and PFA, in Boreas is reduced to create a solution Id and upload the model.
 There are no micro-service, nor tosca file, nor metadata file, nor protobuf file created.

 .. |image0|